 If the selected source language is supported and glossaries exist for the source language, then a menu showing all glossaries, grouped by target language, will open.
 You can now select a glossary.
 From the moment a glossary is selected it will be used for translation.
 Translations created in the past will not be changed.
 If you want an existing translation to make use of a glossary the simplest solution is to recreate the translation by first deleting it and then recreating it again.
 Be aware that translations might also include manual modifications by users.

-Space tools → Easy Confluence Translator → Glossary settings
+Space tools → Easy Translator for Confluence → Glossary settings

 In the Glossary settings of a given space, the active default glossaries of the space can be selected.
 Selecting a default glossary for a space can be useful so that a glossary doesn’t have to be defined on each page.
 One glossary for each language pair can be selected.
 Adding a language pair that has already been defined will overwrite the previous selection.